bolt/docs/docs/templates/templatetags.md

 If we didn't add the `raw` modifier, all '<' and '>' characters in the body would be output as '&amp;lt;' and '&amp;gt;' respectively.
-If 'body' is an HTML field in our contenttype, we want it to be output as normal HTML, so we have to add the `raw` modifier.
+If 'body' is an HTML field in our ContentType, we want it to be output as normal HTML, so we have to add the `raw` modifier.

 ### order